uqlibrary/fez-frontend/README.md

   - publicationForm.js locale is loaded only when PublicationForm component is loaded
   - Other locale files are not too big, all bundled into one for now

+#### Reusable WebComponents

+eSpace currently takes only Alerts from Reusable - at some point in the future we may upgrade to use the standard uq header.

+Staging branch calls Reusable staging branch - all other branches call production Reusable, by default.

+To use local reusable in your local dev, swap the value of reusablejs in webpack.config.js (and restart your npm sun start:mock)

 ### Webpack

 #### version: 5